-From the Romantic Road, and the Castle Road, to the Fairy Tale Road, and the Wine Route, here are the roads best traveled in Germany.
+From the Romantic Road and t Castle Road to the Fairy Tale Road and the Wine Route, here are the roads best traveled in Germany.

-Follow your heart and the Romantic Road, a 261 mile long drive through Bavaria.
-The Romantische Straße was actually created by English-speaking travel agents in the 1950s, but the draw brings in visitors from around the world.
+Follow the fairy tale by driving the Romantische Straße (Romantic Road).
+This 261-mile long drive through Bavaria was actually created by English-speaking travel agents in the 1950s, but the allure of castles still brings in visitors from around the world.

-Along the way, you can enjoy the Bavarian countryside, which is dotted with picturesque towns, half-timbered houses, hidden monasteries and romantic hotels.
-Also visit Würzburg, Rothenburg ob der Tauber and Castle Hotel Colmberg.
+Along the way, you can enjoy the Bavarian countryside, which is dotted with picturesque towns, half-timbered houses, hidden monasteries, and romantic hotels.
+Also on the route is Würzburg with its Residenz, walled Rothenburg ob der Tauber and the Castle Hotel of charming Colmberg.

 The Castle Road, which is over 625 miles long, consists of a series of small, winding back roads with easy to follow signs.
 If you want to plan it out before you get behind the wheel, the website is in English and has a very good map of the route, including exact distances between castles and cities.